 In case of a LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such LLP or nominees of such bodies corporate shall act as designated partners.

 However following shall be consider as disqualification to appoint as Designated Partner:

 Q2.
 How can a person become partner of an LLP?

-A. Persons, who subscribed to the “Incorporation Document” at the time of incorporation of LLP, shall be partners of LLP.
+A. Persons, who subscribed to the “Incorporation Document” at the time of Incorporation of LLP, shall be partners of LLP Firm.
 Subsequent to incorporation, new partners can be admitted in the LLP as per conditions and requirements of LLP Agreement.

 Q3.
 Whether every LLP would be required to maintain and file accounts?